Rki009/RiscV-Pi/README.md

 # RiscV Pi - RiscV for the Raspberry Pi

 ## Introduction
-The Raspbery Pi 4 is a fast multi-core linux systems.
+The Raspberry Pi 4 is a fast multi-core Linux systems.
 It can easily support the gcc RiscV development tools and provide an effective platform for embedded RiscV development.

 Recommended platform: